You are hereMcDonough Administrative/Faculty Team

 Saleem-Tanner oversees the Office of Civic Engagement and teaches courses within the action component in the McDonough Leadership Program.

 Aside from its core administrative/faculty team, the Center also has 24 affiliated faculty and staff.
 While they hold their appointments from academic departments and administrative offices throughout campus, they are formally affiliated with the Center and participate actively in the life of McDonough.
-Many of them have advanced degrees from prestigious institutions, including Harvard, Boston U., Purdue, Vanderbilt, Duke, and Cornell.
 They represent a wide variety of fields and interests:

 William M. Bauer